Last updated: October 19, 2020

 Luckily, Sydney and New South Wales have lots of options for awesome weekend getaway destinations, and some of them don’t even require a lot of driving.

-In no particular order, here are 12 great destinations in NSW, all within driving distance from Sydney, where you can spend a nice weekend away.
+Here are 15 awesome weekend destinations in NSW, all within driving distance from Sydney, where you can spend a nice (long) weekend away.

 The Waterfall Way is a 185km scenic drive between Coffs harbour and Armidale, passing through New England and Dorrigo national parks, with numerous impressive waterfalls as the key attraction.